Mixed martial arts

 Mixed martial arts (MMA) (Note: Prior to the widespread adoption of "mixed martial arts", or "MMA", other names were used to refer to what is now known as "MMA".
 Early in the sport's history, it was typically referred to as "No Holds Barred", or "NHB", in the United States and "Vale Tudo" in Brazil.
 Two of the earliest MMA promotion companies in Japan, Shooto and Pancrase, referred to the sport as "Shooting" (Shooto) and "Hybrid Wrestling" (Pancrase), respectively.
-The sport is also commonly referred to colloquially as "ultimate fighting", "shootfighting", and "cage fighting"; it was often referred to derisively in the United States as "human cockfighting".) is a full-contact fighting sport based on striking and grappling, incorporating techniques from various combat sports from around the world.
+The sport is also commonly referred to colloquially as "ultimate fighting", "shootfighting", and "cage fighting"; it was often referred to derisively in the United States as "human cockfighting".) is a full-contact combat sport based on striking and grappling, incorporating techniques from various combat sports from around the world.

+The precursors of modern MMA existed in various parts of the world since the ancient period to the 20th century in different forms.
+Prior to 1970s, various inter-stylistic contests and/or no-holds-barred bouts took place throughout different countries in East Asia.
+One example is from mid-20th-century Hong Kong, where rooftop street fighting contests between different martial arts styles occurred.
+As a result, this naturally contributed to the rise of Bruce Lee's hybrid martial arts style, Jeet Kune Do in United States.